yairm210/Unciv/Mods.md

 If the option "Show all Play folders" does not have a check next to it click it.
 You should see some new files that appear on your screen.
 *Now* navigate to `Android/data/com.unciv.app/files/mods`

-When loading a mod, they can be in 1 of 2 formats:
-- A folder in `/mods` - this is how you will work when you're editing your mod
+When loading a mod, it needs to be in its own folder in `/mods` - this is how you will work when you're editing your mod
-- A zip file in `/mods` - this is an easier way of handling prebuilt mods

 Mods have 2 subfolders:
 - jsons - here you should put files that alter the data of game objects, the order of the files is as in [the base json files](https://github.com/yairm210/Unciv/tree/master/android/assets/jsons)